jw-meelogic/vanilla-mocha-doom/CONFIG.md

 be useful:

 * `-config <file1> [file2] ...`:
-  Specify an alternate configuration file to use (default is `default.cfg`).
+  Specify alternate configuration files to use (default is `default.cfg mochadoom.cfg`).
 * `-fullscreen`:
-  Can also be specified in the `default.cfg` file with the: `fullscreen true` setting.
+  Can also be specified in `mochadoom.cfg` file with the: `fullscreen true` setting.
   It will attempt switching to a fullscreen mode compatible with the current resolution, or the closest available reported by the host OS.
   NOTE: Windows users might have to disable the Direct3D pipeline with the `-Dsun.java2d.d3d=false` JVM parameter for this to work.